Vulnerability scanning is vital for organisations trying to protect their IT systems and hardware, or uncover weaknesses before they are exploited.

 Once a fix is deployed, we retest to ensure that vulnerabilities are neutralised.

-WHEN TO PERFORM A VULNERABILITY SCAN?
+WHEN TO PERFORM A SCAN FOR SECURITY WEAKNESSES?

 Organisations should scan their IT systems and hardware on a regular basis, particularly as new viruses or system vulnerabilities are made public.
 Other key times to scan include: